-In many years when inflation is at more typical levels, only a small number of beneficiaries, those with the lowest benefits, are affected by the hold harmless provision.
-The reduced Part B premiums that they receive has minimal impact on Part B financing.6 But in years when there is an exceptionally low COLA, the hold harmless provision is triggered more widely, and this leads to much more challenging financial impacts for both beneficiaries and for Medicare Part B funding.
+In many years, a very small number of beneficiaries are affected by hold harmless, and the reduced Part B premiums have minimal impact on Part B financing.6 In years when there is no COLA, or it is extremely low, the hold harmless provision is triggered more widely, and this leads to much more challenging financial impacts for both beneficiaries and for Medicare Part B funding.

-When a zero COLA was announced for 2016, the Medicare Trustees projected that the Part B premium and deductible amounts would increase by an unprecedented 52 percent between 2015 and 2016 - from \$104.90 to \$159.30 per month.7 Passage of The Bipartisan Budget Act of 2015, however resulted in reducing the increase in Part B premiums from \$159.30 per month to \$121.80 per month, which was still an extremely high 16.1 percent increase.
+When a zero COLA was announced for 2016, the Medicare Trustees projected that the Part B premium and deductible amounts would increase by an unprecedented 52 percent between 2015 and 2016 - from \$104.90 to \$159.30 per month.7 The Bipartisan Budget Act of 2015 resulted in Congress reducing the increase in Part B premiums from \$159.30 per month to \$121.80 per month, which was still a very high 16.1 percent.
 The premium included a \$3 repayment amount that was added to monthly premiums of all beneficiaries in future years to recover over time the cost of the reduced premium rate in 2016.8